Gassol: Climate

 The temperature in the wet season is overcast and partly cloudy, while the dry season is humid and mostly sunny, resulting in a hot year-round climate.

 The climate of Gassol is classified as tropical wet and dry, or savanna (Aw).
 The district experiences an annual temperature of 32.72 °C (90.9 °F), which is 3.26% higher than the average for Nigeria.
-Gassol has 158.91 rainy days (43.54% of the time) and 108.6 millimeters (4.28 inches) of precipitation on average every year.
+Gassol has 158.91 rainy days (43.54% of the time) and 108.6 millimetres (4.28 inches) of precipitation on average every year.